SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 and they can contain as many different types as you like.
-There's nothing stopping you from having a tuple of type ``(Int, Int, Int)``, or ``(String, Bool)``, or indeed any other combination you require.
+There's nothing stopping you from having a tuple of type ``(Int, Int, Int)``, or ``(String, Bool)``, or indeed any other permutation you require.

 You can access the individual element values in a tuple using index numbers starting at zero: